Flashpoint (TV series): Music

 The show's 30-second theme was written by Amin Bhatia and Ari Posner.
 The music of Hugh Dillon, Matthew Good, Amy Jo Johnson and Kim Taylor have also been used in the show's soundtrack.
-Johnson's song "Dancing In-between" was used in the ending of episode six of the first season, "Attention Shoppers," with Dillon's "Lost at Sea" used to conclude the eighth episode, "Never Kissed a Girl."
-The song "Open Your Eyes" by Tracenine was featured in the episode Perfect Storm.
-Songs from Hugh Dillon can also be heard in season two episode twelve "Just a Man" (song "Don't Be Fooled") and the episode that concluded season three, "Fault Lines" (song "My Mistakes").
-"Goodbye," a song written and performed by Amy Jo Johnson, features in season three episode ten, "Terror."
+Johnson's song "Dancing In-between" was used in the ending of episode six of the first season, "Attention Shoppers" with Dillon's "Lost at Sea" used to conclude the eighth episode, "Never Kissed a Girl".
+The song "Open Your Eyes" by Tracenine was featured in the episode "Perfect Storm".
+Songs from Hugh Dillon can also be heard in season 2 episode 12 "Just a Man" (song "Don't Be Fooled") and the episode that concluded season 3 episode 13, "Fault Lines" (song "My Mistakes").
+"Goodbye," a song written and performed by Amy Jo Johnson, features in season 3 episode 10, "Terror."